 It is highly unlikely that there will be a single therapy that will treat all brain tumours.
 I will report back again here when more detailed evidence has been published furthering our understanding how targeted therapies could be developed for the individual brain tumour types.

 Brain tumour research is still woefully underfunded.
 Less than 1% of the national spend on cancer research has been allocated to this devastating disease.
-Despite breakthroughs such as this and the liquid aspirin story we reported earlier this week, the science is still starved of research funding and progress remains painfully slow.
+Despite breakthroughs such as this, the science is still starved of research funding and progress remains painfully slow.
 At this rate, it could take another 100 years to find the breakthrough that leads to a cure for brain tumours.

 Please help us fund the fight.
 Together we will find a cure.